Wyoming Cowgirls sign Kansas State transfer Malene Pedersen

 The Cowgirls must replace productive starters Alba Sanchez Ramos and McKinley Bradshaw, who combined to average 22.8 points and 12.1 rebound.

-Allyson Fertig, a 6-foot-4 center from Douglas, averaged 10.5 points and 8.7 rebounds to earn Mountain West freshman of the year honors.
+Allyson Fertig, a 6-4 center from Douglas, averaged 10.5 points and 8.7 rebounds to earn Mountain West freshman of the year honors.

 Grace Ellis (6-0), Marta Savic (6-1) and Paula Salazar (6-3) also return in the post.